 Many insurance companies, when pressed, explain that they use the number of weeks an injured person is treated and multiply that by a weekly rate to determine pain and suffering.
 The weekly rate may be higher closer in time to the accident and less toward the end of treatment.
 This is because, generally, someone is expected to be in more pain soon after the accident but should be making progress as treatment continues.

-In a personal injury lawsuit that goes to trial before a jury, it is up to the jury to determine the amount of general damages to award a plaintiff for pain and suffering.
+In a personal injury lawsuit in Massachusetts that goes to trial before a jury, it is up to the jury to determine the amount of general damages to award a plaintiff for pain and suffering.
 At the conclusion of all the evidence, the judge will instruct the jury on the law, including damages, and the jury will render a verdict.
 If the verdict is for the plaintiff, the jury will award the plaintiff an amount of money to compensate him/her for damages, including pain and suffering.
 The severity of the injuries and testimony by the plaintiff are important factors for the jury to use in determining the amount of money to award for pain and suffering.
 Therefore, a plaintiff must be properly prepared by their personal injury attorney to testify.
 The jury must be informed about the details of the pain and suffering the plaintiff endured because of the defendant’s negligence.

 Having the Right Personal Injury Attorney Makes a Difference